microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-help.md

       ![](../media/tutorial-weatherbot/04/help-intent.png)

-9. In the left hand explorer, click `+ New Trigger'
+9. In the left hand explorer, click `+ New Trigger`
 10. In the resulting dialog box, select `Handle an Intent`, then choose the new `help` intent.
 Submit the dialog.

      ![](../media/tutorial-weatherbot/04/new-trigger.png)